bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsALiftingBracketConnection_0b7QU$LAbEywG5aCANU6MN/Documentation.md

-Is it a connection between two different heights?
-Yes/no
+Indicate if it's a connection between two different heights (TRUE) or not (FALSE)